concur/developer.concur.com/api-guides/expense/1create-a-user.markdown

  	See appendix document to learn how to determine Group Codes for Standard Edition.

 4. Custom Fields:

- a.
-Partner must determine the base record custom field(s).
+  1. Partner must determine the base record custom field(s).
 These fields will vary per client.

- b.
-Partner must determine if the custom field(s) are defined as a List field.
+  2. Partner must determine if the custom field(s) are defined as a List field.

-     i.
-If the field has a List, then the Partner must locate the List Code values in order to populate the List Item Code for each base employee record
+    1. If the field has a List, then the Partner must locate the List Code values in order to populate the List Item Code for each base employee record

-     ii.
-The List can be configured as a multi-level list (aka “Connected List”).
+    2. The List can be configured as a multi-level list (aka “Connected List”).

- c.
-See next document to learn how to obtain the above data.
+    3. See next document to learn how to obtain the above data.

 #### Professional Edition: